-WOAH Reference Laboratories (RL) are designated to pursue all the scientific and technical matters relating to a named disease.
-The expert should be a leading and active researcher helping the RL to provide scientific and technical assistance and expert advice on topics linked to diagnosis and control of the disease for which the RL is responsible.
-RLs should also provide scientific and technical training for personnel from Members and coordinate scientific and technical studies in collaboration with other laboratories or organizations.
+Our network of Reference Laboratories (RL) pursues all scientific and technical matters relating to a named disease.
+Leading and active researchers designated as WOAH experts help the RLs provide scientific and technical assistance on topics linked to the diagnosis and control of the disease for which the RL is responsible.
+RLs also provide scientific and technical training for WOAH Member personnel, coordinating scientific and technical studies in collaboration with other laboratories or organizations.

 WOAH Collaborating Centres (CC) are centres of expertise in a specific designated sphere of competence relating to the management of general questions on animal health issues.
 In its designated specialty, they must provide their expertise internationally.

 As per recommendations from past conferences of WOAH Reference Centres, the WOAH Regional Representation of Asia and the Pacific organised the Regional Meeting for Reference Centres for Asia and the Pacific in 2017 and 2019.
 The meetings determined priorities, identified leaders, and set a timeline for presentable progress within a 2-year time frame.